secondo-database/secondo/Algebras/Mail/readme.txt

 First you have to install postfix to use the sendmail operator.
-On Suse 42.2 is installed by default.
+On SuSe 42.2 it is installed by default.
 You can use Yast if this is not the case.

 Use "sudo apt install postfix" to install it on Ubuntu.

-You have to make sure that the bash is your standart shell.
+You have to make sure that the bash is your standard shell.
-On Ubuntu you have to change the standart from dash to bash.
+On Ubuntu you have to change the standard from dash to bash.

 Use the command :